Last Updated on April 20, 2023 by Timothy Byron Smith

 - South America: 82, 596 thousand bags of 60 kilograms of coffee

-While for some of the continents the coffee production has declined over the years (Asia and Central America), for others it improved.
+While for some continents, coffee production has declined over the years (Asia and Central America), for others it improved.
 However, the key continent, South America, not only stands with the most improved coffee production since 2017 but also the highest coffee production over the years.

 Production of Coffee by Countries